Azure/terraform-provider-alz/docs/data-sources/architecture.md

 - `identity_ids` (Set of String) A set of zero or one identity ids to assign to the policy assignment.
 Required if `identity` is `UserAssigned`. **Do not** pass in computed values, instead construct the resource id yourself.
 - `non_compliance_messages` (Attributes Set) The non-compliance messages to use for the policy assignment. (see [below for nested schema](#nestedatt--policy_assignments_to_modify--policy_assignments--non_compliance_messages))
 - `overrides` (Attributes List) The overrides for this policy assignment.
 There are a maximum of 10 overrides allowed per assignment.
 If specified here the overrides will replace the existing overrides. (see [below for nested schema](#nestedatt--policy_assignments_to_modify--policy_assignments--overrides))
-- `parameters` (String) The parameters to use for the policy assignment. **Note:** This is a JSON string, and not a map.
-This is because the parameter values have different types, which confuses the type system used by the provider sdk.
-Use `jsonencode()` to construct the map.
-The map keys must be strings, the values are `any` type.
-Example: `jsonencode({"param1": "value1", "param2": 2})`
+- `parameters` (Map of String) The parameters to use for the policy assignment.
+The map key is the parameter name and the value is an JSON object containing a single `value` attribute with the values to apply.
+This to mitigate issues with the Terraform type system.
+E.g. `{ defaultName = jsonencode({ value = "value"}) }`
 - `resource_selectors` (Attributes List) The resource selectors to use for the policy assignment.
 A maximum of 10 resource selectors are allowed per assignment.
 If specified here the resource selectors will replace any existing resource selectors. (see [below for nested schema](#nestedatt--policy_assignments_to_modify--policy_assignments--resource_selectors))

 <a id="nestedatt--policy_assignments_to_modify--policy_assignments--non_compliance_messages"></a>